zbhbarry/2024-group-6/README.md

 [![Super SpaceMan](./readmeFiles/Thumbnails/supperSpaceManThumnail.png)](https://www.youtube.com/watch?v=6UDCoNbmHIw "Super SpaceMan")
 *Right-click and select "Open link in new tab" to watch the video without leaving GitHub.*

+notes:
+We have ultimately chosen to base our game idea on Flappy Bird and transform it into "Super Spaceman" (the name may be subject to change).
+As demonstrated in the prototype above, we have primarily introduced three new features: the inclusion of game props, such as heart items to increase lives and a prop gun to destroy debuff effects; alongside these, the addition of negative buffs (such as signs that immediately return the player to the starting point upon collision and signs that alter gravity) constitutes another new feature; the final feature allows players to access another map through special new channels or to complete the game by traversing obstacles.

 ## Game Selection
 Write up on Tuesday